Page on STL County tied to kickback scheme: ‘Attempt to defraud county government failed’

-ST. LOUIS COUNTY, Mo. – St. Louis County Executive Sam Page addressed an investigation into a county employee accused in a kickback scheme involving pandemic relief funds, one day after a federal indictment was returned.
+ST. LOUIS COUNTY, Mo. – The St. Louis mayor isn’t the only local government leader reacting to a federal indictment of a public official in the local government.
+On Wednesday, St. Louis County Executive Sam Page addressed an investigation into a county employee accused in a kickback scheme involving pandemic relief funds.

 Prosecutors with the U.S. Attorney’s Office of the Eastern District of Missouri said Anthony “Tony” Weaver Sr. went to a person who operated several small businesses in the county and offered to fraudulently apply for CARES Act money on their behalf.
 In exchange, the business owner would give Weaver a share of the proceeds.